shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-chakra.md

 In the existing tutorials about Solana, we understood how we make smart contracts (or _programs_, as we say in the Solana ecosystem) and mint tokens and NFTs.
 However, a Dapp is incomplete without a frontend, and we cannot reach a wider audience unless we host it on the web.
 So, in this tutorial, we will understand how to develop the frontend for Solana programs and make beautiful web apps effortlessly with the help of Chakra UI.

 The code for this tutorial is available in the repository [https://github.com/kanav99/solana-boilerplate](https://github.com/kanav99/solana-boilerplate).
-The tutorial is split into parts, and each part has a commit specific to it on the repository.
-Do a `git checkout <commit hash>` to refer to the code at that checkpoint.
+The tutorial is split into parts, and each part has a commit specific to it on the repository, mentioned at the end of the part.
+Do a `git checkout <commit hash>` or just click on the hash to refer to the code at that checkpoint.

 # Prerequisites